fcanas/OHMKit/README.md

 Arrays of dictionaries can be mapped to a class as well.

-(This array feature is not included in the `0.0.5` release.
-It is present at the head of the master branch.)

 ```objc
 @interface Person : NSObject
 @property (nonatomic, copy) NSString *name;